fblscode/Fbls.jl/README.md

 Columns, like pointers, don't do much by themselves besides referencing data that's stored elsewhere.
 In fbls, columns are statically typed, meaning they only reference values of a specified type.
 Julia types with canonical read/write implementations work out of the box, a type conversion facility is provided for anything else.

 ## records
 Records maps fields to values.
-Fields usually represent columns, but adding custom fields is just a constructor call away.
+Fields usually represent columns, but adding custom fields is trivial.
 Fields are immutable and globally unique.
 Two columns can share the same field by aliasing.

 ## tables
 Tables map globally unique ids to records.
 Each table contains a set of columns that all records are projected onto.
 This means that even though a record can contain values from multiple tables, any specific table will only store values mapped to it's own set of columns.